 Is your situation like Amy’s?
 Do you have symptoms that pop up in many different lists?
 Are you struggling to figure out if your issue is hormonal, adrenal or even something else?
 If so, I can help.

 Hormonal imbalance caused by menopause and adrenal dysfunction can present with overlapping symptoms, making it really tough to determine which is behind the symptoms you’re desperately trying to relieve.
-Let’s start by comparing the symptoms of each and then we’ll delve deeper into the adrenal fatigue menopause connection.
+Let’s start by comparing the symptoms of each and then we’ll delve deeper into the adrenal fatigue and menopause connection.

 Distinguishing Symptoms: Can Adrenal Dysfunction Cause Hot Flashes?